Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Expedition Everest: Journey to the Forbidden Mountain (10/10)

 Expedition Everest is perfect for adults and is actually my favorite ride in Animal Kingdom.
 It’s so perfect for an older audience that Disney actually cautions parents when taking their kids on this ride, saying it’s best for children ages seven and older.
-If you’re a bit thrill-shy and wondering whether or not Everest is a good idea for your crew, take look at our Expedition Everest ride guide.
+If you’re a bit thrill-shy and wonder whether or not Everest is a good idea for your crew, take a look at our Expedition Everest ride guide.

 When you make it to the top, you’ll discover the track has been broken by the Yeti and the train will start moving backwards into the dark cave for one of the craziest G-force experiences outside of Mission Space.